-Day 13: Hualien - Taipei
+Day 13: Return to Taipei

 Start your journey back to Taipei early this morning.
-Drive around 30 minutes to the scenic to enjoy the scenery.

-Continue a further 2 and a half hours to visit Kavalan Whisky Distillery to learn about the whisky-making process and enjoy a small whiskey tasting experience.
+Drive around 30 minutes to the scenic Cingshuei Cliff to enjoy the scenery.
+Continue a further 2 and a half hours to visit Kavalan Whisky Distillery to learn about the whisky-making process and get a small taster.
 Finally, take the express train for 1 hour and 20 minutes to Taipei.
-When you take the express train, your luggage will be transferred back to Taipei separately by coach.
 In the evening, enjoy a farewell dinner.

+When you take the express train, your luggage will be transferred back to Taipei separately by coach